Akademisk Boldklub: Moving out to Gladsaxe

 The relocation to Gladsaxe quickly came to create challenges for AB.
 On the social level, a new community had to be built.
 Economically, AB became indebted due to the high costs of establishing the new training facilities as well as falling revenues due to low attendance rates at home matches and a slowdown in member-uptake.

 On the sports front, the relocation to Gladsaxe offered both ups and downs.
 AB's youth team won the Danish Championship in 1963 for the first time in the club's history.
 A large part of the team later went on to play on the club's first-team squad, which won AB's latest Danish Championship in 1967 under the leadership of Mario Astorri.
 The team played technical and forward-playing football, which they had learnt in their youth years in AB.
-In 1970, AB was one goal of winning the club's 10th Danish Championship.
+In 1970, AB was one goal short of winning the club's 10th Danish Championship.

 In the late 1960s and early 1970s, AB participated in European football in the UEFA Champions League and UEFA Europa League.
-In 1968, AB achieved its best results in European football in the history of the club when the team qualified for the 2nd round of Champions League after having defeated the Swiss football club FC Zürich 4-3 overall in the tournament's 1st round.
+In 1968, AB achieved its best results in European football in the history of the club when the team qualified for the 2nd round of Champions League after having defeated the Swiss football club FC Zürich 4–3 overall in the tournament's 1st round.
 The opponent in the 2nd round was Greek AEK Athens.
-AB lost 0-2 overall after having played 0–0 away in the first match.
+AB lost 0–2 overall after having played 0–0 away in the first match.
 The home match was interrupted by protesters who ran on the field to demonstrate against the Military Junta in Greece.

 In the following years, AB experienced a prolonged downturn.
 From 1974 to 1985, AB was stuck in the second tier, and in 1985 AB was relegated even further to the third tier of Danish football for the first time ever in the history of the club.
 The decision to introduce professional football in Denmark in 1978 became tough for AB, as the club struggled to adapt to the new reality.